Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

-And after refactor it was just one line solution:
+And after the refactor it was just a one line solution:

 ~~~js
 if (this.state.board[snakeX][snakeY].type === 'wall') {